Nonresonant Raman control of ferroelectric polarization: Mechanistic Discussion and Technological Significance

 To evaluate its technological significance, we analyzed the switched sample thickness and energy consumption in the non-resonant Raman excitation regime and compared it with other established or emerging phase switching methods based on resonant phononic or above-bandgap excitation.
-We gauged the transmission of MIR energy through the sample used during the condition where the ferroelectric switching or the structural phase transition can be measured, providing an upper limit of absorption as reflection is not accounted for in this case (details can be found in Supplementary Note 16 and Supplementary Fig.~31).
-By combining this data with the thickness of the sample and the switched volume estimated from the laser spot size, we estimate the switching heat load shown in Supplementary Table~II, \textit{i.e.}, energy applied divided by the volume of the material switched, to be $\sim$~5$\times$10$^{-2}$~aJ/nm$^3$ for LiNbO$_3$ and 10$^{-3}$$-$10$^{-4}$~aJ/nm$^3$ for SnSe, which are among the lowest values for lattice-based phase switches~\cite{Zalden2019,Sie2019,Li2019,Nova2019,Liu2012,Zhang2016,Stoica2019,Henstridge2022}.
-We also note that, compared to traditional thermally-driven phase-change materials Ge$_2$Sb$_2$Te$_5$, the heat load in SnSe is $10^{-3}$-$10^{-4}$ aJ/nm$^3$, which is 10$^5$-10$^7$ times lower than the experimentally measured values for Ge$_2$Sb$_2$Te$_5$ via thermal excitation~\cite{Lacaita2013} and lower than the theoretical adiabatic limit~\cite{Rehn2018}.
-The substantial discrepancy in energy consumption for Ge$_2$Sb$_2$Te$_5$ arises from the challenges of managing waste heat flow out of the material~\cite{Rehn2018}.
+We gauged the transmission of MIR energy through the sample used during the condition where the ferroelectric switching can be measured, providing an upper limit of absorption as reflection is not accounted for in this case.
+By combining this data with the thickness of the sample and the switched volume estimated from the laser spot size, we estimate the switching heat load shown in Supplementary Table~1, \textit{i.e.}, energy applied divided by the volume of the material switched, to be $\sim$~5$\times$10$^{-2}$~aJ/nm$^3$ for LiNbO$_3$, which are among the lowest values for lattice-based phase switches~\cite{Zalden2019,Sie2019,Li2019,Nova2019,Liu2012,Zhang2016,Stoica2019,Henstridge2022}.
 Importantly, our switching depth exceeds hundreds of microns, among the longest reported, in stark contrast to the nm-$\mu$m penetration depth of other resonant photoexcitation methods.